Last Updated on July 2, 2026 by Daniel Globe

 - Major cities almost never stay snowy.

 For real winter texture, look inland or uphill, where Enna and Mount Etna gather colder air and longer-lasting snow.
-That’s where snow tourism feels alive: crisp slopes, pale ridgelines, and a rare freedom from the island’s usual sun.
+That’s where snow tourism feels alive: crisp slopes, pale ridgelines, and a rare break from the island’s usual sun.
 On the coast, snow remains a thrilling exception, a fleeting wintry flash you might brag about forever.

 Where Are Sicily’s Snowiest Spots?